valerysamovich/text-note/README.md

 text-note
 =========

-AngularJS Note is a Single Page Application (SPA).
+Note is a Single Page Application (SPA) with AngularJS.

 Application Sceleton
 --------------------